These Boots Were Made For Winter Walking

 11 December 2013

-Listed as one of the UK’s top 10 winter walks, Silverdale in Lancashire is a low-land route with gorgeous views over Morecambe Bay.
+Listed as one of the UK’s top 10 winter walking routes, Silverdale in Lancashire is a low-land route with gorgeous views over Morecambe Bay.

 Green woodpeckers can often be spotted on the first half of the walk too, so it’s an interesting outing for amateur birdwatchers.